-The Additional Terms of Reference for the Committee as prescribed by the Board in its $34^{th}$ Meeting held on 07.08.2012.
+The Additional Terms of Reference for the Committee as prescribed by the Board in its 34th Meeting held on 07.08.2012.

-In terms of Clause 4.5 of the Chapter-4 of the DPE Guidelines, the Committee shall review the following information-
+In terms of Clause 4.5 of the Chapter-4 of the DPE Guidelines on Corporate Governance, 2010 the Committee shall review the following information-

-- 1. Management discussion and analysis of financial condition and results of operations. - 2.
+- Management discussion and analysis of financial condition and results of operations. - 2.
 Statement of related party transactions submitted by Management. - 3.
-Management letters/letters of internal control weakness issued by the Statutory Auditors. - 4.
-Internal audit reports relating to internal control weakness. - 5.
-The appointment and removal of the Chief Internal Auditor shall be placed before the Audit Committee; and - 6.
-Certification/declaration of financial statements by the Chief Executive/Chief Finance Officer.
+Management letters/letters of internal control weakness issued by the Statutory Auditors. - Internal audit reports relating to internal control weakness. - The appointment and removal of the Chief Internal Auditor shall be placed before the Audit Committee; and - Certification/declaration of financial statements by the Chief Executive/Chief Finance Officer.